lakesoul-io/LakeSoul/README.md

 LakeSoul was originally created by DMetaSoul company and was donated to Linux Foundation AI & Data as a sandbox project since May 2023.

 LakeSoul implements incremental upserts for both row and column and allows concurrent updates.

-LakeSoul uses LSM-Tree like structure to support updates on hash partitioning table with primary key, and achieve very high write throughput (30MB/s/core) on cloud object store like S3 while providing optimized merge on read performance.
+LakeSoul uses LSM-Tree like structure to support updates on hash partitioning table with primary key, and achieves very high write throughput while providing optimized merge on read performance (refer to [Performance Benchmarks](https://lakesoul-io.github.io/blog/2023/04/21/lakesoul-2.2.0-release)).
 LakeSoul scales metadata management and achieves ACID control by using PostgreSQL.

-LakeSoul provides tools to ingest CDC and log streams automatically in a zero-ETL style.
+LakeSoul supports concurrent batch or streaming read and write.
+Both read and write supports CDC semantics, and together with auto schema evolution and exacly-once guarantee, constructing realtime data warehouses is made easy.

 More detailed features please refer to our doc page: [Documentations](https://lakesoul-io.github.io/docs/intro)